NeuroTechX/EEG-ExPy/doc/getting_started/streaming.md

 Before getting going with running an experiment, it is important to first verify that a connection between your computer and EEG device has been successfully established, and the raw EEG data is being streamed and recorded properly.

-The exact steps for this vary with the device (MUSE, OpenBCI, others) and operating system (Windows, Mac, Linux) used.
+The exact steps for this varies with the device (MUSE, OpenBCI, others) and operating system (Windows, Mac, Linux) used.
 When using these instructions, you should make sure you are consulting the section appropriate for your combination of device and OS.

 Initiating an EEG stream is a relatively easy process using the `eegnb.devices.eeg.EEG` class which abstracts the the various devices and backends behind one easy call.